jisshub/nodejs-api-express-mongodb-masterclass/API-security.md

 ![image](./screenshots/clean-1.png 'image')

-- Here those script tags will not be saved to our database. it will be marked with &lt; operator
+- Here those script tags will not be saved to our database. it will be marked with &lt operator

 ---